 Between grilling unusual cuts of beef and dreaming up new surf-’n’-turf combos as a chef at Laurelhurst Market, Ben Bettinger got to thinking about smoked chicken.
 Last year he started a barbecue chicken side project in the indie steak house’s parking lot and perfected his recipe: a hickory-bathed bird with chile heat radiating from its crispy skin, and bedaubed in “White Gold,” a mayo-based Alabama barbecue sauce.
 Now those delicious charred birds have their own roost: Big’s Chicken, a country-shack-vibe eatery that the Laurelhurst crew recently opened on NE Glisan Street.
-(Editor's Note: Big's Chicken suffered a huge fire in mid-July but has returned as a parking lot pop-up at Laurelhurst Market.)
+(Editor's Note: Big's Chicken suffered a huge fire in 2017 but will reopen in summer 2018 at new location in Beaverton.)
 Grab an order, or grill the backyard barbecue stunner yourself.
 Most of the ingredients for the rub and sauces are probably already in your pantry.

 - 2 whole chickens, 3–3½ lbs each, spatchcocked (using kitchen shears, cut out the chicken’s backbone.
 Flip it over, breast side up, and crack the breast plate by pressing down firmly with both hands)

 - White Gold sauce***

 - Mesquite charcoal (Bettinger likes Lazzari)

 - 2 cups fruit-wood smoking chips (Wood chips and Fresno peppers available at Sheridan’s Market)

 Marinate Rub chickens with the dry spice.
 Place each chicken in a 1 gallon plastic bag, and pour ¼ cup of the Fresno pepper sauce into each bag.
 Marinate in the refrigerator at least 12 hours.
 One hour before cooking, remove chicken from bag to dry out and come to room temperature.